docsbydesign/piClinic_API_sample/README.md

 4. Get an ICD code by description search
 5. Close the current piClinic session

+Explore each of the examples in Postman by starting with the first request.
-Start with the first request, open it, and click **Send**.
+1. Open the request, and click **Send**

-Review the response **Body** to see the response format.
+1. Review the response **Body** to see the data returned in the response.

-Repeat these two steps for each request.
-Take a look at the request description in Postman for additional information about the request.
+1. Repeat the previous steps for each request and look at the request description of each for additional information about the request.

 ## Making piClinic API calls from within a Python application